DOI-USGS/snakemake-introduction/issues/issue_3.md

 If you've successfully unzipped the archive using Snakemake, congratulations!
 If you have instructor support, then submit a new PR for their review on a branch named "issue-3".

 In the next issue we'll add a rule to calculate mean temperatures by day of year for any lake using Snakemake wildcards.
+When you're all finished here, head over to [Issue 4](issue_4.md).